Application of risk based methodology to onshore & offshore pipelines

+The inspection of onshore and offshore pipeline is mostly performed based on given constant intervals.
+By using a risk based approach the inspection frequency can be adapted to the current status and the potential failure consequence of the specific pipeline.
+This paper describes some of the major aspects of the methodology developed to estimate the risk to onshore & offshore pipelines.
+Based on a risk assessment an optimised inspection strategy can be developed.
+The determination of the risk includes the identification of the different failure modes, the probability of failure and the potential consequences.
+The interaction of different failure modes is also considered.
+Finally, the base line risk, current risk and future risk can be estimated.
 The paper presents the results of a general risk assessment of 80 aged onshore & offshore pipelines.
 Although only basic data has been available this was sufficient to work out reliable results within a semi-quantitative approach.
 Depending on varying wall thickness, diameter, etc. a pipeline was divided in different segments.
 The assessment reveals different governing threats and failure modes, like ageing, free span or corrosion.
 In a final step the results of the risk assessment are used for the optimisation of the inspection intervals within the proposed risk based inspection framework.